Medically reviewed by Majesta Health Medical Review Team

 Physician review

-A US-licensed physician (from MD Integrations Professional Corporation) reviews your file.
+A US-licensed physician from MD Integrations, our telehealth provider group partner, reviews your file.
 If you are a candidate, they write the prescription.
 If you are not, they explain why and refer you to alternatives.

 4. Step 4